 Whilst the picture certainly wasn’t a bright one, it now seems there could be a small miracle on the high street, which requires us all to stay LOCAL AND LOYAL to keep our favourite small businesses afloat.

 The research from Visa shows there is mixed sentiment towards the future of the high street with both consumers and small business owners, tentative about our local town centres.
-Four in five shoppers (84%) believe our high streets need support to pull through, while 38% of small businesses say that the next three months are crucial to their survival.
+Four in five shoppers (84%) believe our high streets need support to pull through, while 38% of small businesses say that the following months are crucial to their survival.

 A massive nine in ten (95%) consumers are worried about the future of our Welsh high street, higher than anywhere in the UK, with an increase in empty shops and premises (82%) and job losses in the community (58%) topping concerns about our towns.